 Notifiable Incidents Involving Children

-In accordance with Working Together (2015), Wirral Council is required to report any incident that meets the criteria of a ‘notifiable incident’ to Ofsted and the WSCB promptly, and within five working days of becoming aware that the incident has occurred.
+The local authority must report any event that meets the above criteria to the Child Safeguarding Practice Review Panel.
+They should do so within five working days of becoming aware that the incident has occurred.

 Responsibility of the WSCB

 In accordance with the WSCB Learning and Improvement Framework the Case Review Sub-committee will identify whether the case meets the threshold for a Serious Case Review or whether another form of learning review would be useful.
 This decision must be ratified with by the Chair of the WSCB and the WSCB Business Manager will consult with the National Panel of Independent Experts.
 Further information can be obtained from the links below: